Rega uses Q70 miniature force sensor to enhance the quality of sound on turntables

-Zemic force sensors used to enhance the quality of sound on turntables with the development of the Atlas tracking force scale.
+In a unique collaboration between Zemic Europe and Variohm (our UK Distributor) we supplied and advised Rega with a miniature sensor to enhance the quality of sound on turntables with the development of the Atlas Tracking force scale.

 Zemic Europe's slogan is "We believe we make you stronger!".
 We strongly believe that our focus on creating value for our customers will help them to differentiate themselves in their market.